 (b) Before entering into a final agreement, the commissioner shall:

-(1) determine that sufficient funds for the project are available under section 116L.42; and
+(1) determine that sufficient funds for the project are available; and

 (2) investigate the applicability of other training programs and determine whether the job skills partnership grant program is a more suitable source of funding for the training and whether the training can be completed in a timely manner that meets the needs of the business.